-- 7.2.12 Cash prizes are not allowed at a Monte Carlo Charity Event. - 7.2.13 The total retail prize value of merchandise prizes shall not exceed \$5,000 per Monte Carlo Charity Event.
-Individual prizes per player may not exceed \$2,000 in retail value. - 7.2.14 An entry into an online poker, Monte Carlo Charity Event or other online gaming may not be offered as a prize.
+- 7.2.12.
+Cash prizes are not allowed at a Monte Carlo Charity Event. - 7.2.13.
+The total retail prize value of merchandise prizes shall not exceed \$5,000 per Monte Carlo Charity Event.
+Individual prizes per player may not exceed \$2,000 in retail value. - 7.2.14.
+An entry into an online poker, Monte Carlo Charity Event or other online gaming may not be offered as a prize. - 7.2.15.
+Prize distribution may be determined by either: - An auction may be held and the accumulated winnings used to bid on merchandise prizes; or - Tickets may be purchased using the play money or chips, which tickets are then entered into a draw for merchandise prizes.